 As you look at this list, you’ll see that different tasks take different amounts of time.
 However, some need to be done today, and some contribute to your long-term goals and help with a sense of empowerment and completion.

-Use this master list to create your daily, weekly, and monthly lists.
+Use this master list to create daily, weekly, and monthly lists.
 Doing this ensures your tasks are aligned with your bigger goals and helps combat completion bias.
 As a result, you’ll spend your time working on meaningful things, not just urgent ones.

-The biggest challenge with prioritizing is differentiating between tasks that feel like they’re the same level of importance for many people.
+The biggest challenge with prioritizing is differentiating between tasks that feel like they’re of the same level of importance for many people.
 If you juggle many tasks and roles, the Pareto Principle and Eisenhower Matrix may not be the right solution.

 That’s where the ABCDE Method can help.
 It’s fairly easy to implement and can offer you a clear path forward.